dimfalk/kostra2020/README.md

 If we now wanted to know the statistical precipitation height based on the constructed tibble, e.g. for an event of 4 hours duration corresponding to a recurrence interval in 1:100 years, it’s just a matter of indexing.
-However, there is also a function helping you out.
+However, there is a function helping you out.

 ``` r
 # So we are interested in the rain amount [mm] for an event lasting 240 min with